Rêver: Live performances

 A few time after the single release, Farmer performed the song in playback in one television show, Les Enfants de la guerre, on 27 November 1996, on TF1, in which she wore the same dress made by Paco Rabanne as that of 1996 concerts.
 The recording of the performance took place without the audience, which caused the anger of hundreds of fans who came from France and Belgium and who had waited several hours under the rain.
 This incident was widely reported in the press.
 "Rêver" was also sung in the NRJ Music Awards on 10 January 2003.
 These performance was carried out in live version accompanied by Yvan Cassar who played piano.
 It was the first time since 17 years that Farmer sang in live on television.

-"Rêver" was performed during her last five tours: 1996 Tour, Mylenium Tour, Avant que l'ombre... à Bercy, Mylène Farmer en tournée and Timeless.
+"Rêver" was performed during her last seven tours: 1996 Tour, Mylenium Tour, Avant que l'ombre... à Bercy, Mylène Farmer en tournée, Timeless, Mylène Farmer 2019 & Nevermore 2023.
 When Farmer sang this song at these occasions, she often wore a white dress, was accompanied by Cassar on the piano and sometimes wept.
 No choreography was used for these performances.
 On the 1999 tour, Farmer wore an orange costume composed of a privateer trousers, a thick jacket and orange shoes, with high heels.
 On the 2013 tour, Farmer closed the show with the song.